IBM/fablet/README.md

 # fablet
-A client/manager/tools collections of Hyperledger Fabric blockchain platform.
+A client tools collections of Hyperledger Fabric blockchain platform.